-Revenue from the sale of goods is recognised upon the delivery of goods to customers, net of member trade discounts.
+Revenue from the sale of goods is recognised when control of the goods has transferred to the customer at the point of sale.
 Revenue from the rendering of a service is recognised upon the delivery of the service to the customers.
+Revenue comprises the fair value of consideration received or receivable for the sale of goods or services.